adlio/schema/README.md

 - [ ] Add a `Validate()` method to allow checking migration names for consistency and to detect problematic changes in the migrations list.
 - [x] SQL Server support
-- [ ] SQL Server support for the Locker interface to protect against simultaneous migrations from clusters of servers.
+- [x] SQL Server support for the Locker interface to protect against simultaneous migrations from clusters of servers.

 ## Version History

+### 1.3.5 - Jul 19, 2025

+- Add SQL Server support for the Locker interface using sp_getapplock/sp_releaseapplock
+- Fix SQL Server transaction handling for concurrent migrations

 ### 1.3.4 - Apr 9, 2023